opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ![Options context menu]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/dashboard-options-context-menu.png)
 ##### Figure 1.
 Dashboard panel with _Options_ context menu

-Regardless of whether you choose Alerting or Anomaly Detection, certain information, based on the visualization's data, about alerts and anomalies is automatically populated.
+Regardless of whether you choose Alerting or Anomaly Detection, certain information about alerts and anomalies, based on the visualization's data, is automatically populated.
 Optionally, instead of creating a new monitor or detector, you can associate existing monitors or detectors.
 The following tutorials guide you through these workflows.

 ### Adding a detector through a visualization